By Shira Landau, Editor-in-Chief, CyberTalk.org

-In businesses across the globe, an explosion of connectivity has massively expanded digital footprints.
-Intellectual property, customer data and brand equity are now wrapped up in the digital world.
-This has afforded businesses new opportunities, but has also transformed them into targets for information theft, which directly affects business performance and shareholder value.
+In businesses across the globe, a post-pandemic explosion of connectivity has massively expanded digital footprints.
+Intellectual property, customer data and brand equity are now wrapped up in the digital domain.
+This modernization and digitization has afforded businesses new opportunities, but has also transformed them into targets for information theft, directly affecting business performance and shareholder value.

 5 key traits of highly effective CISOs